israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  ** Relationship between `length` and numerical properties **

     A JavaScript array's `length` property and numerical properties are connected.
+    Several of the built-in array methods take into account the value of an array's length property when they're called.

 ### Math